basitk41/Js-Training/README.md

 => git add .  —> will add all uncommitted files and make ready for commit<br />
 => git status  —> see the added files in which you makes changes<br />
 => git commit -m “commit” —> commits<br />
-=> git push origin HEAD  —> will create new branch on master with name you created on local and push all code to that.<br />
+=> git push origin HEAD  —>if you created new branch locally, it will create new branch on master with name you created on local and push all code to that.else will push to existing branch.<br />